kelby-kies/Intro-to-Python/tutorial.md

 	# defining the gene_ontologies dictionary with dict()
 	gene_ontologies = dict()
 	# Let's add new values to gene_ontologies.
-	gene_ontologies = dict()
-	# Let's add new values to gene_ontologies.
 	gene_ontologies['mesenchymal to epithelial transition'] = ['Stat1','Bmp4', 'Sall1']

 	# Notice when we add only single values, it will overwrite what is there.
 	gene_ontologies['angiogenesis'] = 'Nrarp'
 	gene_ontologies['angiogenesis'] = 'Adam15'
 	print(gene_ontologies)

-	# Let's define a new dictionary by using {}
+	#Let's define a new dictionary by using {}
 	movies_2021 = {
-		"comedy":"The Hitman's Bodyguard"
+	"comedy":"The Hitman's Bodyguard",
-		"Disney":"Cruella"
+	"Disney":"Cruella",
 	"Thriller": "Old"
 	}
 	print(movies_2021)